sebastianperezv/Pytorch-Classification-exercises/README.md

 ## 🎯 Goal

 The main goal of this project is to provide a simple and clear example of how to handle non-linear classification problems by leveraging the `make_circles` dataset and applying a neural network model with the **ReLU activation function**.

-## 📜 License

-This project is distributed under the MIT License.